curv3d/curv/docs/language/Debug_Actions.rst

 For example, you can write a sequence of actions separated by ``;``, and they will be executed in sequence.

-Debug actions can also be used in list comprehensions, record comprehensions and string comprehensions.
+Debug actions can also be used as elements of list comprehensions, record comprehensions and string comprehensions.

 Simple Debug Actions